 While we are blessed to live in such amazing communities and schools where so much kind-heartedness happens every day, we hope that people will slow down just a little and recognize when someone does something nice for them.
 And, then hopefully they will pay that thoughtfulness forward.
 By doing so, our communities become better places to live, work and play!

 Kindness is contagious – so let’s pass our stories on to encourage others!
-If you witness, or experience a Pay it Forward act of kindness, please post to your Facebook page, Twitter or Instagram and share using #PIF17 or email the Winkler Community Foundation to share Pay it forward events and stories.
+If you witness, or experience a Pay it Forward act of kindness, please post to your Facebook or Instagram, tag the Winkler Community Foundation and include the hashtag #PIFMAY or email the Winkler Community Foundation to share Pay it forward events and stories.

 Together we can impact our community through Pay It Forward this May.